Vertex algebras and quantum master equation: Vertex algebra and BV master equation

 \begin{lem}The differential $\delta$ and the Lie bracket $[,]$ define a structure of differential graded Lie algebra on $\oint \V[[\h^*]][[\hbar]]$. \end{lem} \begin{proof} We leave this formal check to the interested reader. \end{proof}

-The main theorem in this paper is the following, which can be viewed as the two dimensional chiral analogue of Theorem \ref{thm-weyl}. \begin{thm} Let $\hat I[L]$ be defined in Theorem \ref{thm-defn}.
-Then the family $\hat I[L]$ satisfies renormalized quantum master equation if and only if
+The main theorem in this paper is the following, which can be viewed as the two dimensional chiral analogue of Theorem \ref{thm-weyl}. \begin{thm} Assume the set-up of $\beta\gamma-bc$ system in Section \ref{section-2d}.
+Let $I\in \V^+[[\h^*]][[\hbar]]$ of degree $1$ and $\hat I$ be the associated chiral local functional defined in Definition \ref{defn-functional}.
+Let $W(-,-)$ be the homotopy RG flow operator defined in Definition \ref{defn-stable}.
+Let $P_\epsilon^L$ be the regularized propagator ($\epsilon, L>0$) defined in Section \ref{sec:regularization}.
+Define

+where the limit exists by Theorem \ref{thm-defn}.
+Let $\oint dz I=I_{(0)}$ be the corresponding mode of the vertex operator $I$ as an element of the modes Lie algebra $\oint \V[[\h]][[\hbar]]$.